 Visual Studio Code Remote - Containers

 The Remote - Containers extension lets you use a Docker container as a full-featured development environment.
-Containers make a great development environment because you can:
+Whether you deploy to containers or not, containers make a great development environment because you can:

-- Develop with a consistent and easily reproducible toolchain and on the same operating system you are deploying to.
+- Develop with a consistent, easily reproducible toolchain on the same operating system you deploy to.

 - Quickly swap between different, isolated development environments and safely make updates without worrying about impacting your local machine.